Learn About Bulk Mailing and Tracking → Move Update

 USPS tries to deliver the piece that you're mailing.So, the first time you mail to your list (or the first time in the past 95 days), you must use another method to comply.
 If the addresses meet the "directly acquired" method, then you're ok.
 Or, you can use NCOA matching.
 Either way, if you then use an address correction option on your mailing, you'll be good for all subsequent mailings within 95 days.
 Then each mailing with address correction within 95 days of the last mailing extends compliance for another 95 days forward.

-If your mailing complies because you used an address correction method on a previous mailing, you should check one of three boxes on your postage statement, depending on which USPS address correction option you used.
+If your mailing complies because you used an address correction method on a previous mailing, you should select one of the following as your Move Update Method when you fill out the USPS Postal Wizard, depending on the USPS system you are using to receive your address correction notices:

 Use National Change of Address (NCOA) matching to meet the USPS move update requirement